onmyway133/Spek/README.md

 ![](Screenshots/logo.png)

-Spek is a lightweight functional builder style Behavior Driven Development framework, designd to be used with XCTest
+Spek is a lightweight function builder style Behavior Driven Development framework, designd to be used with XCTest

 ## Usage